Are you considering making a move from Raiser’s Edge to Salesforce?

 - Non-stakeholder cleanup: Run a list of non-stakeholders to see if you have a matching stakeholder or not, if there are multiple touchpoints for the same name (such as spouse relationships and event registrations), etc.

 - Review data structure in key areas: Review Campaign, Appeal, and Package structure for consistency, as these are all frequent areas for cleanup.
 Also, consider whether this would be a good time to restructure Membership if that applies to your organization.

 - Code table cleanup: Go through Configuration Tables and clean up misspelled / duplicate table entries.

-- Queries and Reports: Make an inventory of your organization’s Queries and Reports.
+- Queries and reports: Inventory your organization’s queries and reports.

 - General data cleanup: Review entries for the proper casing, addressees, salutations, etc.

 You know your data better than any consultant ever will, so cleaning it up before handing it over can save your organization time and money.
 Once you have an idea of what you need to do, you have some options: